 You will be provided with Glyphix® 360, which contains 360g per litre of glyphosate as the active ingredient.

 You can get the herbicide instructions on the Relyon Australia website.

 Always refer to the label on the bottle before mixing herbicide.

 You must dilute the glyphosate before you apply it to gamba grass.

 When you dilute glyphosate you must use only the described ratio of water to herbicide.

-For glyphosate 360g/L provided, mix 1 litre of concentrate with 100 litres of clean water for a 1% ratio.
+For glyphosate 360g/L provided, mix 1 litre of concentrate with 100 litre of clean water for a 1% ratio.

 Ratios that are too strong can burn leaves and may not kill the whole plant.

-Ratios that are too week may not kill the plant.
+Ratios that are too weak may not kill the plant.